What is Counseling?

-*As of Spring semester, 2013 we will be employing a new initial appointment scheduling system.
-If you would like to be seen, please call 408-924-5910 to schedule an appointment.
+*If you would like to be seen, please call 408-924-5910 to schedule an appointment.
 Your initial appointment will be 40 minutes, which includes 20 minutes needed to fill out necessary paperwork.

 Counseling and Psychological Services (CAPS) will continue to hold crisis drop-in hours Monday through Wednesday, 9am-4pm; Thursday, 11am - 4pm; and Friday, 10:30am - 2:30pm; and is available to respond to psychological emergencies from 8:30am to 4:30pm.